subhanrizwan/subhanrizwan/README.md

 - My name is `Subhan Ahmed`, and I am a frontend developer with expertise in `HTML, CSS, JavaScript, ReactJS, Bootstrap, and TailwindCSS`.

-- I am proficient in programming languages and frameworks such as ` Java, NodeJS, and Express`.
+- I am proficient in programming languages and frameworks such as ` Java, Node JS, and Express JS`.

 - I also have experience working with databases like `MySQL and Firebase`.